Mass Appeal (media): Digital

-Mass Appeal Digital has produced digital video series including WATCHxWITNESS, its premiere photographic documentary series; Rhythm Roulette, a producer-driven series in which artists visit a music store, select three records at random, then create an instrumental on the spot, sampling from the three random records they chose.
+Mass Appeal Digital has produced digital video series including WATCHxWITNESS, its premiere photographic documentary series, and Rhythm Roulette, a producer-driven series in which artists visit a music store, select three records at random, then create an instrumental on the spot, sampling from the three random records they chose.
 Since 2013, Rhythm Roulette has attracted talent such as 9th Wonder, Mannie Fresh, Just Blaze and many more.
-On The Grind is a series which examines the intersection of skate and creativity.
+On the Grind is a series which examines the intersection of skate and creativity.
 Time Pieces is a series of short films that has featured Pharrell Williams, Jay Electronica, and Too Short.
-Off Tha' Wall is its comedic interview series.
-Open Space is an interview series that highlights creative people of all types in a context where they are free to speak their minds―the series has featured the likes Prodigy and Fat Joe as well as early interviews with upcoming acts such as Trippie Redd, Tekashi 6ix9ine, and Ski Mask the Slump God.
-The Mass Appeal Collection is a series of short documentaries focussing on up and coming artists and established stars.
-The Mass Appeal Collection has highlighted artists in their home towns including Post Malone in Dallas, Robb Bank$ in South Florida, and Young King Dave (RIP) in Middletown, New Jersey, as well as Quality Control's emergent female rap duo City Girls.
+Off tha' Wall is its comedic interview series.
+Open Space is an interview series that highlights creative people of all types in a context where they are free to speak their minds―the series has featured the likes of Prodigy and Fat Joe as well as early interviews with upcoming acts such as Trippie Redd, Tekashi 6ix9ine, and Ski Mask the Slump God.
+The Mass Appeal Collection is a series of short documentaries focusing on up-and-coming artists and established stars.
+The Mass Appeal Collection has highlighted artists in their home towns including Post Malone in Dallas, Robb Banks in South Florida, and Young King Dave in Middletown, New Jersey, as well as Quality Control's emergent female rap duo City Girls.
 Shop Talk is a Mass Appeal original series where musicians are invited to a local shop to check out what it is they have to offer.
 American rappers Post Malone, Dave East, and Playboi Carti have all appeared on the series.
-On Mass Appeal’s original series, SUPER they ask artists to explain what their superhero alter-egos would be, and Mass Appeal's illustrators bring those characters to life.
+On Mass Appeal's original series, Super, they ask artists to explain what their superhero alter-egos would be, and Mass Appeal's illustrators bring those characters to life.
 Kendrick Lamar, Fat Joe, and Lil Yachty have all taken part in the animated series.
-After initially appearing on Mass Appeal's YouTube channel as the unofficial music video for Migos's "Bitch Dab" (later titled "Look at My Dab"), the spontaneous music video by the American hip hop group went viral, with over 13 million views on YouTube.
+After initially appearing on Mass Appeal's YouTube channel as the unofficial music video for Migos' "Bitch Dab" (later titled "Look at My Dab"), the spontaneous music video by the American hip-hop group went viral, with over 13 million views on YouTube.
 In 2019, the Digital department began reconfiguration efforts.

 Creative

 The agency division of Decon was relaunched under the Mass Appeal banner in 2013.
 Decon co-founder Jason Goldwatch still regularly contributes to projects.
 Mass Appeal Creative clients include Sprite, HBO and Under Armour.

-In 2016, Mass Appeal partnered with HBO to launch a campaign for the 6th season of Game of Thrones, entitled "Art the Throne" ― going on to win the Bronze Clio & Webby People's Voice awards.
+In 2016, Mass Appeal partnered with HBO to launch a campaign for the sixth season of Game of Thrones, entitled "Art the Throne"―going on to win the Bronze Clio and Webby People's Voice awards.